Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 On the bottom stack, turn on the 48 V power and wait five seconds.
 Turn on the system power, then the power button on the fourth stack to start the computer.
 Login details are in the lab documentation. `source devel/setup.bash` is already in `.bashrc` there.

 Historical RAVEN II training material for that lab: [training videos](https://www.youtube.com/playlist?list=PLxMsr-mRZng81BdDTaUX0sueXWeVOX0qd) and the `raven_qut_training_docs_2018` folder.
 Also: [haptic devices at QUT](https://youtu.be/e6HqHnoaPHQ).

+## Acknowledgements

+The ROS integration started from [AutoCircle_generator](https://github.com/melodysu83/AutoCircle_generater), QUT's reference example for programming the RAVEN II over ROS.
+It demonstrates tool-centre-point control; this work extends the approach to joint-level control.

 ## Licence